PEF: A Greener Way to Process Food

 Replacing the thermal preheater reduces energy consumption by 90%.
 Enhanced heat transfer allows for shorter blanching, drying and frying times.

-Savings in CHIPS processing
+Savings in Potato Chip processing

 Increase yield and reduce oil consumption